-- f.
+f.
 Empowerment: People have the power, capacities, capabilities and access needed to change their own lives, including the power to seek from the State remedies for violations of their human rights.
 This principle is the logical consequence of all the preceding principles.
-In the context of the framework act, the empowerment principle entails the inclusion of specific provisions on awareness-raising, capacity-building and right to adequate food education - g.
-Rule of law: It means that governmental authority is legitimately exercised only in accordance with written, publicly disclosed and accessible laws, adopted and enforced in conformity with established procedures.
-The principle is intended as a safeguard against arbitrary use of State authority and lawless acts of both organizations and individuals.
-Any implementing rules and regulations to be adopted for ensuring the implementation of the framework act will be clear, fair and accessible.
-The rule of law also means that no person or body can breach the law with impunity.
-There is access to justice including the right to an effective remedy for anyone whose rights are violated, as well as the guarantee of due process in all legal proceedings. - SECTION 9.
-Governmental Obligations.
-The State has the duty to respect, protect and fulfil the right to adequate food. - a.
+In the context of the framework act, the empowerment principle entails the inclusion of specific provisions on awareness-raising, capacity-building and right to adequate food education g.
+Rule of law: It means that governmental authority is legitimately exercised 13 only in accordance with written, publicly disclosed and accessible laws, 14 adopted and enforced in conformity with established procedures.
+The principle 15 is intended as a safeguard against arbitrary use of State authority and lawless 16 acts of both organizations and individuals.
+Any implementing rules and 17 regulations to be adopted for ensuring the implementation of the framework act 18 will be clear, fair and accessible.
+The rule of law also means that no person or 19 body can breach the law with impunity.
+There is access to justice including the 20 right to an effective remedy for anyone whose rights are violated, as well as the 21 guarantee of due process in all legal proceedings.
+22 a.
 Respect: It is the duty of the State not to interfere with or impair the enjoyment of the right to adequate food.
-No public authority may deprive any person of food or means for its procurement, apply laws and regulations, or pursue a policy or practice, in a way that could result in preventing the enjoyment of or infringing the human right to adequate food, or repeal formally or suspend legislation necessary for the continued enjoyment of the right to adequate food.
+No public authority may deprive any person of food or means for its procurement, apply laws and regulations, or pursue a policy or practice, in a way that could result in preventing the enjoyment of or infringing the human right to adequate food, or repeal formally or suspend legislation necessary for the continued enjoyment of the right to adequate food. b.

-- b.
 Protect: It is the duty of the State to provide guarantees against threats and risks stemming from private actors or societal forces that are controllable by State action.
 It is bound to take preventive measures necessary to protect persons whose capacity to access sufficient and adequate food or means for its procurement is endangered by the acts of others.
-It also ought to review the relevant administrative and legislative framework ensuring that activities within their competence undertaken by private actors do not infringe on the right to adequate food of others. - c.
+It also ought to review the relevant administrative and legislative framework ensuring that activities within their competence undertaken by private actors do not infringe on the right to adequate food of others.

+23 SECTION 9.
+Governmental Obligations. - The State has the duty to respect, 24 protect and fulfil the right to adequate food.

+c.
 Fulfil: It is the duty of the State to facilitate the enjoyment of the right to adequate food by adopting or pursuing appropriate policies and measures, in a manner to foster and promote the human right to adequate food and to create and maintain conditions under which every person can freely and regularly enjoy her or his right to adequate food.
-It is equally the duty of the State to provide the right to adequate food, by adopting and putting in place measures to provide food, or means for its procurement, to persons who cannot take care of their own needs, due to reasons beyond their control, in particular for children whose parents die or disappear or otherwise no longer take care of them. - SECTION 10.
-Targets.
-The Government will ensure that in two and a half years, the incidence of hunger will be reduced, from the level current at the time of the passage of the framework act, by 25%; in five years, it will be further reduced by 25%; in seven
+It is equally the duty of the State to provide the right to adequate food, by adopting and putting in place measures to provide food, or means for its procurement, to persons who cannot take care of their own needs, due to reasons beyond their control, in particular for children whose parents die or disappear or otherwise no longer take care of them.

-1 and a half years, it will be further reduced by 25%; and in 10 years, zero hunger will b 2 achieved.
+23 SECTION 10.
+Targets. - The Government will ensure that in two and a half years, 24 the incidence of hunger will be reduced, from the level current at the time of the passage 25 of the framework act, by 25%; in five years, it will be further reduced by 25%; in seven and a half years, it will be further reduced by 25%; and in 10 years, zero hunger will be achieved.